AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 "You really can't help it can you?"
 I said as we stepped out into the cool night.

 Ant shook his head, "No more than your boy can help being what he is.
-We can't turn it off anymore than you can turn off the telepathy
+We can't turn it off anymore than you can turn off the telepathy."

+"I can choose not to read minds."

+"And I can hide behind my well trained iron-clad shield.
+Just as Nox can hide inside his own.
+But proximity makes it stronger.
+And I'm drawn to your boyfriend through much more powerful magic than the lust of my bite.
+The one time we almost made out, the one time I was going to fuck your boyfriend, wa
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjk0MjgxMzAsMTUxMzQ0NzY0NF19
+eyJoaXN0b3J5IjpbMTkzOTY1NTIzMCwxNTEzNDQ3NjQ0XX0=
 -->